Esammy/MyPotfolio/README.md

 ---

 ## Projects
-Some of the projects I have worked on are:
+Some of the projects I have worked on includes:

 ### **1. Android Malware Detection**
 - **Description**: Developed a robust malware detection system using a fusion of **Random Forest** and **Gradient Boost** algorithms.